steam-deck-controller/steam-deck-controller/README.md

 - Create a standalone controller using original Steam Deck (LCD-Deck) parts
 - Design and provide 3D printable shell (hopefully compatible with resin / FDM printers)
 - Provide possibility for a basic wired-only controller build
-- Create a wireless version.
+- Create a wireless version, which the would substitute the currect ffc to usb-c breakout.

 ## ✅ Current Progress